PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-06 06:26:33
+Last updated: 2024-04-06 06:27:07
-Random Quote: Fear cuts deeper than swords.  -  Syrio Forel
+Random Quote: You think you've lost everything?
+You have no idea! - Kim Wexler